allyradomski/allyradomski.github.io/_posts/2022-9-28-hello-world.md

 ![Figure A]({{ site.baseurl }}/images/journal/year2/hello-world/data.png)
 ![Figure B]({{ site.baseurl }}/images/journal/year2/hello-world/data2.png)

 I downloaded my location data in the form of a JSON file, resulting in a file over 500mb, location history dating back to 2016.
-I parsed this data using Python, converted the dates to Unix time to make it easier to deal with later, and then wrote to a csv file.
+The structure of this file is shown above in *Figure A*.
+I parsed this data using Python, converted the dates to Unix time to make it easier to deal with later, and then wrote to a csv file as shown in *Figure B*.
 This contained the time, longitude and latitude.

 There was a lot of data I didn't want from the original file such as whether my battery is charing, which platform my phone is, etc. This could be fun to play around with in the future.

 I created a [p5.js](https://p5js.org) project and loaded the csv file.
 I experimented plotting the data all the way from 2016, but since a lot of the data is confined to my home and trips to places, it wasn't that interesting.

 After this, I decided to filter all the data to be after I arrived in Glasgow (10/09/22) in Python and then write to a csv again.

 ---

 ![Figure 1]({{ site.baseurl }}/images/journal/year2/hello-world/progress-1.jpg)
 ![Figure 2]({{ site.baseurl }}/images/journal/year2/hello-world/progress-2.jpg)